 Shower and drinking water filters

-I get a lot of questions about water filters, but I don't know much about them.
-So this is just a page of my notes so far, with links to other sites if you'd like to dig deeper.
+I get a lot of questions about water filters, but I'm definitely no expert on them.
+So this is just a page of my notes so far, with the products I ended up buying for myself at the end.
 Feel free to leave comments with additional information for other visitors.

 Chlorine and chloramines